 US export prices jumped by 2.8 percent from a month earlier in May of 2022, picking up from the upwardly revised 0.8 percent increase in April and well above market expectations of a 1.3 percent increase.
 Exports excluding agriculture jumped 2.9 percent from a 0.7 percent increase in the prior month, led by nonagricultural industrial supplies and materials, capital goods, automotive vehicles, and non-agricultural foods.
 Prices for agricultural exports rose by 2.1 percent, lifted by soybeans, corn, and wheat.
 On a yearly basis, US export prices rose by a record-high 18.9 percent. source: U.S. Bureau of Labor Statistics

 Export Prices in the United States averaged 111.29 points from 1983 until 2022, reaching an all time high of 165.30 points in May of 2022 and a record low of 82.40 points in September of 1986.
 This page provides - United States Export Prices - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Export Prices - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Export Prices in the United States is expected to be 128.08 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Export Prices in the United States to stand at 128.36 in 12 months time.
-In the long-term, the United States Export Prices is projected to trend around 119.00 Index Points in 2020, according to our econometric models.
+Export Prices in the United States is expected to be 162.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Export Prices is projected to trend around 139.00 points in 2023, according to our econometric models.